 Rachel holds a Masters Degree in Education from the Harvard Graduate School of Education.
 A student of the Special Studies Program, she designed coursework to focus on leadership and organizational development, specifically to investigate the best practices for designing learning communities.
 Following graduation, Rachel traveled to 10 countries in Southeast Asia during summer 2015 as a participant of Harvard’s Center for Asia Leadership Initiatives socio-economic and political research trek.
 She was also selected to be the Fellow of Leadership Communications, and taught five-day leadership development workshops throughout the trip.

 An Iowa native, Rachel received a Bachelors of Music in flute performance at the Eastman School of Music, and also earned a certificate through the Catherine Filene Shouse Arts Leadership Program.
 Her career in orchestra management began as Artistic and Production Assistant with the Houston Symphony.
 Since leaving Eastman, Rachel has continued to pursue her passion for sharing music by performing with colleagues across the country, as a member of the Essimar Trio, and by serving as a Flute Faculty Member at NEC’s Preparatory School.
-Rachel has also been an active participant in Boston Mayor Marty Walsh’s initiative to eliminate the gender wage gap.
-She regularly volunteers to lead workshops on how to build salary negotiation skills, and, to date, has led 31 workshops and educated over 800 women throughout Boston.
+Rachel was also an active participant in Boston Mayor Marty Walsh’s initiative to eliminate the gender wage gap.
+While there, she volunteered to lead 32 AAUW salary negotiation workshops, educating over 850 women throughout Boston.
+As member of AAUW, Rachel has spurred a university-wide partnership to bring the AAUW salary negotiation workshops to the University of Rochester community.